 From any hotel in the Slovenian Istria you can drive along the Adriatic coast and spend a full day visiting wineries with this tour.
 Experience the scenic wine road and discover the unheralded strength of the endemic varieties Malvazija and Refošk: they pair very well with local specialties.
 Afterwards, enjoy a visit and a lunch at a fishing farm and learn about the Slovenian fishermen lives.

-This 11-day wine and food tour is designed for those who are looking for a full immersion into the wonderful and varied architecture of Slovenia, its excellent wines and traditional dishes.
+This 10-day walk, dine and wine tasting tour is designed for those who are looking for a full immersion into the wonderful and varied architecture of Slovenia, its excellent wines and traditional dishes.
 But the greatest attribute is the Slovenian people themselves and their folk culture: a unique opportunity to make a personal connection between the food, the land and its people!

 Have you considered Romania as a travel destination yet?
 It’s a much easier and interesting place to travel than you probably realize.
 Bucharest is nicknamed ‘little Paris’, while the rolling countryside remains largely untouched in most parts of the country.
 International grape varieties such as Cabernet Sauvignon or Sauvignon Blanc are widely planted, as well as Romanian local varieties like Feteasca Alba, Feteasca Regala and Tamaioasa Romaneasca that are unique in the world and therefore worthy to be discovered.

 Forget Bordeaux and Tuscany!
-And head into the heart of Dealu Mare for the day from Bucharest: spend a full day in the wine region that critics commend for its excellent red wines that raise from the sun-facing hills.
+And head into the heart of Dealu Mare with a 3-day wine tour of Romania.
+It is the wine region that critics commend for its excellent red wines that raise from the sun-facing hills.
 Learn more from the local producers about this amazing area and enjoy rural life in Romania, followed by a hearty meal.

 Spend 3 days based in the enchanting atmosphere of Bucharest with its truly modern buildings overlooking medieval neighbourhoods.
 Enjoy a glass of wine and admire the splendid view from Lacerta Winery: the contrasts between the city and the unspoilt rural area is thrilling.